Love to See Old Homes For Sale?

 Do you love the way they used to build houses?
+Can you be spotted casting longing eyes at Craftsman Cottages in the old and downtown Roseville areas?
 Do you have fun driving through the Fab 40s in Sacramento?
-Can you be spotted casting longing eyes at Craftsman Cottages in the downtown Roseville area?
 Did you know those aren't the only old homes for sale in the Roseville, Sacramento area?

-I've created a search of just a couple of the many areas in Placer and Sacramento County where you can find interesting old homes for sale (see below).
+I've created searches of just a few of the many areas in Placer and Sacramento County where you can find interesting old houses for sale (see below).
 Some may be as-is.
-Some may be beautifully restored in the vintage look at they are famous for.
-Some might be totally remodeled inside, like this one in old Roseville near Denio’s Farmer’s Market.
+Some may be beautifully restored in the vintage look they are famous for.
+Some might be totally remodeled inside.

-I made the list 1945 and older to include the fab 40s of Sacramento.
-And, of course, I had to include my home town of Roseville.
-These homes are updated regularly, every time the MLS updates the homes that are for sale, sold, expired, etc. And I put them in order from highest price to lowest (a little eye candy is always fun, right? 🙂 ).
+I made this list of old homes for sale to be 1949 and older to ensure including the lovely fab 40s of Sacramento.
+These old houses for sale are updated regularly, every time the MLS updates the homes that are for sale, sold, expired, etc. And I put them in order of most recently listed.
+There is no maximum price limit so enjoy some delightful eye candy! 🙂

 Old homes can be beautiful when they are cared for.
 They often have special custom looks that are rare in today's more modern homes.
 Things like crown molding (and YES, I checked, it can ALSO be spelled moulding – both are correct 😉 ) and handcrafted cupboards built into the living room.
 Often bigger yards for more outdoor fun with the grandkids.
 Big porches that are perfect for lovely autumn flowers (like these mums we added to our back yard to “tweak it” from summer to autumn decor) and are often shaded by old and mature trees like Camellias or Catalpas.

 A sense of history – of sweet days long gone by.
 Sometimes, they can have a price tag that makes a first time home buyer grin big.
 Other times, they have a price tag that makes most people smile wistfully and move on, leaving it for those with bigger budgets.